pihedron/nzoi/Lights Out!/README.md

 ## Input
 The input will be a two lines.

-The first line contains N, the number of lights in the corridor.
+The first line contains $N$, the number of lights in the corridor.

-The second line contains M, the number of people.
+The second line contains $M$, the number of people.

 ## Output
 Ouput the number of lights on after the M people have walked along the corridor.